AGLDWG/TR/guidelines/latest.md

 <p>Figure 1 provides a decision tree defining tests to best decide between the two publishing methods.</p>
 <ol>
   <li>The first test is whether the data publisher also has control of the sub-domain in  which the dataset is published.
-If an agency is publishing a Linked Dataset in a sub-domain for which it is not the custodian, <em>Hash URIs <strong>SHOULD </strong></em>be used.
+If an agency is publishing a Linked Data dataset in a sub-domain for which it is not the custodian, <em>Hash URIs <strong>SHOULD </strong></em>be used.
 This recommendation is made to simplify the management of redirects.</li>
-  <li>Similarly, if the custodian of a sub-domain is publishing a Linked Dataset, but does not  have full control over its publishing infrastructure (i.e. they cannot set up  redirects on their own web servers), <em>Hash  URIs</em> <strong><em>MAY </em></strong>be used.</li>
+  <li>Similarly, if the custodian of a sub-domain is publishing a Linked Data dataset, but does not  have full control over its publishing infrastructure (i.e. they cannot set up  redirects on their own web servers), <em>Hash  URIs</em> <strong><em>MAY </em></strong>be used.</li>
-  <li>If either are possible, i.e. if the Linked Dataset is published by the custodian of the sub-domain and the custodian has full control over its publishing  infrastructure, the size of dataset should be taken into consideration for deciding if <em>Slash URIs</em> or <em>Hash URIs</em> are used.
+  <li>If either are possible, i.e. if the Linked Data dataset is published by the custodian of the sub-domain and the custodian has full control over its publishing  infrastructure, the size of dataset should be taken into consideration for deciding if <em>Slash URIs</em> or <em>Hash URIs</em> are used.
 Although there is no  definitive threshold, if the dataset only includes up to a couple of hundred entities and is not expected to grow much further in the future, a <em>Hash URI </em>pattern <strong><em>MAY </em></strong>be used for its  simplicity.
 For anything that is considerably bigger and/or is expected to grow  significantly in the future, the use of <em>Slash URIs</em> is <strong><em>RECOMMENDED</em></strong>.</li>
 </ol>
 ![Decision tree for choosing publishing method](https://dl.dropboxusercontent.com/u/45222368/decision_tree.png)